Nawanagar, Bihar: Demographics

-Infrastructure
+Transportion

 Nawanagar has good road communications due to development efforts by the government.
 A state highway passes through the village connecting Sasaram and Buxar via Vikramganj and Maliyabagh.
 A national highway also passes through the outskirts.

-To reduce the load on local roads, Indian Railways has proposed a new railway communication between Mohaniya and Ara.
 At present the nearest railway station is at Dumraon, about 18 km from the village, which lies about 30 km from Buxar and 120 km from the capital city, Patna.

 People and civil affairs

 Most villagers are employed in agricultural work but due to improper education and a lack of skills, total production remains insufficient to satisfy the people.

 Although there are two government based schools and four private schools, students must travel long distances to other cities and towns for higher and modern education.
 The Indian government has also introduced various anganwadi kendra to provide basic education for villagers.